Néstor Carbonell

 Néstor Gastón Carbonell ([ˈnestoɾ ɣasˈtoŋ kaɾβoˈneʎ]; born December 1, 1967) is an American actor, director, and screenwriter.
 He came to prominence for his role as Luis Rivera in the NBC sitcom Suddenly Susan.
 He is known for his roles as Richard Alpert in the ABC drama series Lost, Sheriff Alex Romero in the A&E drama series Bates Motel, and Yanko Flores in the Apple TV+ drama series The Morning Show.
 Carbonell also starred as Mayor Anthony Garcia in Christopher Nolan's superhero films The Dark Knight (2008) and The Dark Knight Rises (2012).
+He won the 2024 Primetime Emmy Award for Outstanding Guest Actor in a Drama Series for his role in the FX series Shōgun.

 Early life

 Carbonell was born in New York City to Cuban parents Néstor Tulio Carbonell Cortina and Rosa Ramírez de Arellano Cárdenas.
 His parents are of Spanish descent (his grandparents were of Catalan, Basque, Navarran, and Andalusian origins).
 Carbonell was raised a Roman Catholic.

-Carbonell's father worked for PepsiCo, which required the family to live for periods of time in London, Mexico City, the Bahamas, and Caracas.
+Nestor's father worked for PepsiCo, which required the family to live for periods of time in London, Mexico City, the Bahamas, and Caracas.
 His father is also active in the Cuban community, authoring the book And The Russians Stayed: The Sovietization of Cuba.
 Carbonell has an older sister, Rosa Maria "Mia" Carbonell, a Senior Vice President of Corporate Communications at Forbes.
 Former professional baseball player Rafael Palmeiro is his cousin.
 His paternal great-grandfather, José Manuel Cortina, was a noted Cuban orator and diplomat.

 Carbonell was educated at The British School while living in Caracas.
 His family later moved back to the U.S., and he attended Deerfield Academy in Massachusetts with future Lost co-star Matthew Fox.

 In 1990, he graduated with a Bachelor of Arts in English from Harvard University (also the alma mater of his father and sister).